SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

 }
 ```

-In the Java coding, use the UserInfo to extract user information:
+In the Java coding, use the `Token` to extract user information:

 ```
 	@GetMapping("/hello-token")
-	public Map<String, String> message(@AuthenticationPrincipal UserInfo token) throws UserInfoException {
+	public Map<String, String> message(@AuthenticationPrincipal Token token) {
 ```

 ## Inject VCAP-Service Properties